 Publishing manifestos isn't just for politicians or awful and violent people radicalised at online forums.
-Everyone can write their own manifesto.
+Anyone can write their own manifesto.
 I highly recommend it for those who wish to define their personal brand or build a creative business.

 A manifesto is at the same time a statement and a call to action.
 It can provoke change, and create movements.
 It influences and motivates.